getsentry/self-hosted/README.md

 The included `install.sh` script is meant to be idempotent and to bring you to the latest version.
 What this means is you can and should run `install.sh` to upgrade to the latest version available.
 Remember that the output of the script will be stored in a log file, `sentry_install_log-<ISO_TIMESTAMP>.txt`, which you may share for diagnosis if anything goes wrong.

+Also make sure to check for any difference between the example config files and your current config files in use.
+There might be new configuration that has to be added to your adjusted files.
+E.g. feature flags or server configuration.

 ## Resources

  * [Documentation](https://develop.sentry.dev/onpremise/)